 You can see Medinger’s analysis here.
 He compared the rate of improvement and decline among groups based on treatments.
 I instead transformed the improvement bucket to a number and did a multivariate analysis.

-Much better (near or at pre-covid)
+Much better (near or at pre-covid)1

-Significantly better
+Significantly better0.5

-A little better
+A little better0.1

-No change
+No change0

-A little worse
+A little worse-0.2

-Much worse
+Much worse-1.2

 You may notice that the numerical values of the statements are not symmetric- being “a little worse” is twice as bad as “a little better” is good.
 This was deliberate, based on my belief that people with chronic illness on average overestimate their improvement over short periods of time.
 We initially planned on doing a sensitivity analysis to see how this changed the results; in practice the treatment groups had very few people who got worse so this would only affect the no-treatment control, and it was obvious that fiddling with the numbers would not change the overall conclusion.